aredo01/aws-capstone/README.md

 9. Configure Lambda and DynamoDB ⚙️
 Create a Lambda function to capture S3 events and update metadata in DynamoDB.
 Environment Variables 🌿
-Ensure to set the following environment variables in the Django settings (settings.py):
+Ensure the following environment variables are set in the Django settings (settings.py):

 S3_BUCKET_NAME: The name of the S3 bucket for storing user media.
 RDS_DB_NAME: The name of the RDS MySQL database.